tl;dr

 EDF Property groups

 Inheritance allows you to reuse composition of functionality (components).
 A similar thing can be achieved for properties.
 Depending on the game it can be very useful to define groups of properties that apply to a group of objects.
-To do that you can define Property Groups in EDF.
+To do that you can define Property Groups

 For such a case you can define a PropertyGroup.